-This first appeared on the Future Earth blog
+This was first published on the Future Earth blog

 Editor’s note: To get the full sensory experience, we recommended that you play this while reading.